p4lang/p4c/docs/simple_switch.md

 The most straightforward approach to avoiding the restrictions in the `ComputeChecksum` and `Deparser` controls is to write the more general code you want near the end of the `Egress` control.

+### BMv2 `register` implementation notes

+The BMv2 v1model implementation supports parallel execution.
+It uses locking of all register objects accessed within an action to guarantee that the execution of all steps within an action are atomic, relative to other packets executing the same action, or any action that accesses some of the same register objects.
+You need not use the `@atomic` annotation in your P4_16 program in order for this level of atomicity to be guaranteed for you.

+It is still recommended to use the `@atomic` annotation in your P4_16 code to mark blocks of code containing multiple register accesses that you wish to be atomic relative to other packets being processed, but as of March 2019, the BMv2 implementation ignores such annotations.

+### BMv2 `random` implementation notes

+The BMv2 v1model implementation of the `random` function supports the `lo` and `hi` parameters being run-time variables, i.e. they need not be compile time constants.

+Also, they need not be limited to the constraint that `(hi - lo + 1)` is a power of 2.

+Type `T` is restricted to be `bit<W>` for `W <= 64`.

+### BMv2 `hash` implementation notes

+The BMv2 v1model implementation of the `hash` function supports `base` and `max` parameters being run-time variables, i.e. the need not be compile time constants.

+Also, `max` need not be limited to the constraint that it is a power of 2.

+Call the hash value that is calculated from the data H.  The value written to the out parameter named `result` is: `(base + (H % max))` if `max >= 1`, otherwise `base`.

+The type `O` of the `result`, `T` of `base`, and `M` of `max` are restricted to be `bit<W>` for `W <= 64`.